fsr-de/1327/README.md

 ## Deployment

-For deploying on a single machine 1327 you'll need to install all requirements from `requirements-deploy.txt`, and you can follow these [instructions](https://github.com/fsr-itse/1327/wiki/Deployment), for setting up a webserver and starting all scripts using a Process Control System, if you like.
+For deploying on a single machine 1327 you'll need to install all requirements from `requirements.txt`, and you can follow these [instructions](https://github.com/fsr-itse/1327/wiki/Deployment), for setting up a webserver and starting all scripts using a Process Control System, if you like.
 You'll also need to setup yarn, as indicated in the last section.

 ## License